This hearty and delicious tasting Spicy Southern 15 Bean Soup with Smoked Sausage is perfect for chasing away the wintertime blues.

 - 2 pounds Andouille sausage or smoked sausage sliced

 - 1 large green bell pepper diced

-- 1- (15 ounce) can of diced tomatoes with chilies
+- 1-15- ounce can diced tomatoes with chilies

-- 1 tablespoon of Cajun seasoning, or to taste
+- 1 tablespoon Cajun seasoning or to taste

 - Be sure to wash and sort your beans before soak to remove debris or bad beans.